oiivantsov/oiivantsov/README.md

 ### 🚀 About Me

-As a Data Engineer with a strong foundation in software development, I specialize in designing scalable ETL pipelines, data models, and analytics solutions that transform raw data into valuable business insights.
+I'm a Data Engineer with a strong foundation in software development, specializing in designing scalable ETL pipelines, data modeling, and analytics solutions that turn raw data into valuable business insights.

 With 2 years of experience in corporate finance and business analytics, I bridge the gap between technology and business needs, ensuring data-driven decision-making.
-Additionally, I excel at translating complex technical insights into clear, actionable recommendations for stakeholders.
+I excel at translating complex technical insights into clear, actionable recommendations for stakeholders.

 - 🎯 Areas of focus: **Data Engineering, ETL Pipelines, Cloud Data Solutions, and Big Data Processing**.
 - 🌱 I’m currently deepening my expertise in **Azure, Apache Kafka, Airflow, and Spark**.